This vignette will explain how to process a dataset that is

 funbiogeo

-provides a small excerpt of long format data
+provides an excerpt of long format data to

 .